 5. Is Alexa Compatible with a Nest Thermostat?

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
+That being said, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.

 If you want to lock your Nest: